axd1967/lander/README.md

 ## Tips
 * due to inaccuracies in the algorithm, you need a firm (200deg) deorbit burn elevation
 * remember that weight changes over time, which means that acceleration due to thrust will increase
+* if not enough fuel left, burn time is reduced to match remaining fuel

 ## MEM reports